Tyler Stephenson Player Props: Reds vs. Braves

-On Saturday, Tyler Stephenson (.256 batting average in his past 10 games, with a double, a home run, two walks and four RBI) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be Jared Shuster.
-First pitch is at 4:10 PM ET.
+After going 0-for-3 in his most recent game, Tyler Stephenson and the Cincinnati Reds take on the Atlanta Braves (who will start Charlie Morton) at 1:40 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-3) against the Braves.
+He had a hitless performance in his last game (0-for-3) against the Braves.

 Tyler Stephenson Game Info & Props vs. the Braves